 Bnei-Yisrael is the Hebrew for children of Israel or basically the Jewish people.
-Kedoshim is the plural form of holy.
-So it is “You shall be kedoshim, for I, Adonai your God, am holy” or translated to “You shall be holy for I am holy”.
+So it is translated to “You shall be holy for I am holy”.

-So we have this directive where the Lord tells the people the over-arching expectation of them, followed by commands regarding how they are to conduct themselves in relationships, in society, in business dealings, in diet, in personal matters and all are followed with “I am Adonai your God.”
+So we have this directive where the Lord tells the people the over-arching expectation of them, followed by commands regarding how they are to conduct themselves in relationships, in society, in business dealings, in diet, in personal matters and all are followed with “I am the Lord your God.”

 All are followed with this statement that they are the people of ONE God who is a personal God.
-‘I am Adonai (the Lord) YOUR God.’
+‘I am the Lord YOUR God.’
 I am YOUR personal God.
 You belong to ME.
 You are MY people.
 You are different than those who worship idols.
 You don’t belong to multiple gods made of stone or gold but to a LIVING God and my expectation is that you be holy for I am holy and with this comes promise!

-Yeshua used the words of Deuteronomy, the words of the Shema which He Himself recited as a Jew, as the greatest command.
-You are to love Adonai your God and not the gods of this world.
+Jesus Christ the Messiah, used the words of Deuteronomy, the words of the Shema which He Himself recited as a Jew, as the greatest command.
+You are to love the Lord your God and not the gods of this world.

-Then in Leviticus 20:22-24, we see Adonai summarize for the people the ‘why’, followed once again by His stating that He is THE God.
+Then in Leviticus 20:22-24, we see God summarize for the people the ‘why’, followed once again by His stating that He is THE God.